gdg-space-coast/zeppelin/_posts/2014-10-17-event-giveaways.markdown

 #### Here are some of the prizes

-Prizes were made possible by the massive support of <a href="https://developers.google.com/">Google Developers</a>!
+Prizes were made possible by the massive support of <a href="https://developers.google.com/" target="_blank">Google Developers</a>!

 ##### Motorla G LTE global phones